whisthq/whist/container-images/README.md

 ### Continous Delivery

 This is how we push to production.
-For every push to `master`, all applications specified under `apps` in `push-images.yml` will automatically be built and pushed to all AWS regions specified under `aws-regions` in `push-images.yml`.
+For every push to `master`, all applications specified under `apps` in `.github/workflows/push-images.yml` will automatically be built and pushed to all AWS regions specified under `aws-regions` in `.github/workflows/push-images.yml`.

 #### Adding New Applications

 For every new application that you add support for, in addition to creating its own subfolder under the relevant category and creating application-specific **Dockerfile.20** and **.xinitrc** files, you should:

 - Add the path to your new Dockerfile.20 in `.pre-commit-config.yaml`, for pre-commit hooks
+- Add a command to build the new Dockerfile.20 in `.github/workflows/dockerfiles-building-ubuntu20.yml`
-- Add the path to your new Dockerfile.20 under `apps` in `push-images.yml`, for continuous delivery
+- Add the path to your new Dockerfile.20 under `apps` in `.github/workflows/push-images.yml`, for continuous delivery

 And, if you're adding a new AWS region, you should add the region name under `aws-regions` in `push-images.yml`.